 Feeder fish is more of a simple term used to refer to cheap fish used to feed predators.
 Feeder fish are fed live to predator fish as a way to imitate natural feeding habits like in the wild.

 Understandably, some people are against the idea of live feeding and see it as cruel and inhuman.
-Depending on the type of feeder fish and their health condition..
-It can also lead to negative effects for the predator fish consuming that fish.
+Depending on the type of feeder fish and their health condition… It can also lead to negative effects for the predator fish consuming that fish.
 See more about those health concerns here What Are The Best Types Of Feeder Fish.

 How To Set Up A Feeder Fish Tank

 Ok, so before you start on this build, you will have to decide if you want to do 2 small tanks or 1 larger size.
-The reason I went with 2 10 gallon tanks is because it keeps the fry and smaller fish separate from the bigger feeders.
+The reason I went with 2 10 gallon tanks is that it keeps the fry and smaller fish separate from the bigger feeders.
 Some bigger fish, like Molly’s, will eat the smaller fry if the tank doesn’t provide plenty of hiding space.

 - 2 Ten Gallon Tanks or 1 Twenty Gallon Tanks – Having 2 tanks essentially makes one a breeding enclosure and the other for housing the fry.
 A simple divider could be used as well in a 1 tank setup to separate the fry from the larger feeder fish. https://amzn.to/2LOTmcH

-- 1 Small Filter – It will a be essential part of keeping your feeder fish alive and healthy to have some type of filter cleaning the water.
+- 1 Small Filter – It will be an essential part of keeping your feeder fish alive and healthy to have some type of filter cleaning the water.
 The good part is it doesn’t have to be anything fancy or expensive! https://amzn.to/2uPSz4F

 - 1 Five Pound Pack of Gravel – Gravel provides a more surface space for good bacteria to grow on.
 This is also a good idea if you plan on using plants or decorations to help conceal fry from adults. https://amzn.to/2uUIiED